Characters.

 A hunter by nature, Dysz is travel-worn, has little in the way of manners, and hides his face under a wide hat.
 Dysz obviously has some ties to both the Maggot King, who refers to him as his closest friend and ally, and to Guile, whom Dysz refers to as "prey".
 Guile and Dysz seem to be friends, but looks can sometimes be deceiving.

-The Spider Queen is a mysterious and dangerous woman.
+The Spider Queen is a mysterious and dangerous ruler of an equally mysterious - and treacherous - kingdom.
 Very few dwell in her kingdom, and she does not abide many visitors.
 She has the gift of prophecy, and holds a special hostility for Guile.
 What could she have foreseen that caused her to hold such a hatred for him?
 And why does she hold such a great respect for little Slayd?

 The Locust King is an easily distracted and absent minded person, much to his aide Lieron’s chagrin.
 He and Guile seem to be on happy and friendly terms, and Slayd even took an instant liking to him when they first met.
 Still, he seems to be well aware of something sinister going on, and he and Guile’s cryptic conversations leave Slayd uneasy.